Joel Grant: International career

 In June 2006 Grant earned a call-up to the Jamaica under-23 squad to play in the Central American and Caribbean Games taking place in Colombia between 15 and 29 July.
 He spent much of February 2007 with the squad for the CONCACAF under-20 World Cup qualifiers.

 In May 2014 Grant was called up to the Jamaica senior squad, and made his full international début playing for 78 minutes against Serbia on 26 May.
 He scored his first goal at the senior level in a 2–2 draw with Egypt on 4 June 2014 at Leyton, England.

 On 2 June 2016, Grant was called up to the Jamaica squad for the Copa América Centenario as a replacement for the injured Simon Dawkins.

+Outside football

+Following his retirement from football, Grant retrained as a barber and obtained a Level 3 Diploma from Stoke-on-Trent College.